How Bimatoprost 0.03% Works for Glaucoma and Eyelash Growth?

 How to use Bimatoprost for eyelash growth?

-Bimatoprost is applied directly to the upper eyelid margin using a sterile, single-use applicator once a day.
+Bimatoprost is applied directly to the upper eyelid margin once daily using a sterile, single-use applicator.
 A thin line of 0.03% solution is applied to the skin of the upper eyelid once daily.
 It is advised not to apply to the lower lashes to minimise the risk of side effects such as hair growth in unintended areas.
 Before applying Bimatoprost, remove your lenses and wait at least 15-20 minutes before reinserting them.
 Clean your face and eyes, remove any makeup, and then apply the medicine as directed.
 Please do not reuse the same applicator, as it can cause infection.
 Apply regularly to reap the best results.

 Clinical efficacy

 Multiple studies have confirmed the effectiveness of Bimatoprost in treating both of these conditions.
 Scientists found that Bimatoprost users can lower IOP with regular usage as prescribed by the healthcare provider.
-The ophthalmic solution begins to lower the pressure within your eye after four hours and continues to work for over 24 hours.
+The ophthalmic solution begins lowering intraocular pressure after 4 hours and continues to work for over 24 hours.
 It is extremely effective, and one usually uses this formulation for the rest of one’s life.
 Research has shown that most users notice improvements by 8 weeks, with optimal results typically occurring around 12 to 16 weeks.
-The changes are significant compared to placebo groups, which saw minimal or no improvement.
+The changes are significant compared with the placebo groups, which showed minimal or no improvement.

 Side effects and safety measurements